-Example 1: You would like to connect a DVD-Audio player to the AVR 245.
+Example: You would like to connect a DVD-Audio player to the AVR 145.
 You plan on playing a variety of discs using this player, including conventional DVDs and even CDs as well as multichannel discs.
 When playing DVDs and CDs, it is preferable to use a digital audio connection to obtain the best sound quality and the benefit of any digital surround formats contained on the DVD.
-However, when playing DVD-Audio discs, you will need to use the 6-/8-channel analog audio connections.
-In addition, some of these discs contain video materials, although the player does not have an HDMI output.
+However, when playing DVD-Audio discs, you will need to use the 6-channel analog audio connections.
+In addition, some of these discs contain video materials.